Package 'pavement'

 segmented_network

-# Apply the convilution to calculate link densities using
+# Apply the convolution to calculate link densities using

 # the kernel function